 \subsection{Implementation Details}

-As demonstrated in \cref{subsec: training}, we initialize \textbf{Griffon} with the weights of LLaVA\cite{liu2023llava} to inherit the basic object perception ability.
-To strike a balance between the training efficiency and small objects compatibility, we increase the image input size to 448 applying the bilinear interpolation to the position embedding of the visual encoder.
-After the initialization, we adopt the burn-in strategy to warm up \textbf{Griffon} with partial REC datasets for 1 epoch.
-The learning rate is set to 2e-5 with the global batch size of 128.
-Then, \textbf{Griffon} is trained according to the design pipeline with 1 epoch for each stage.
+To strike a balance between the training efficiency and small objects performance, we increase the image input size to 448, applying the bilinear interpolation to the position embedding of the visual encoder.
+After the initialization, we adopt the burn-in strategy to warm up \textbf{Griffon} with a subset of REC data for 1 epoch.
+The learning rate is set to 2e-5 with a global batch size of 128.
+Then, \textbf{Griffon} is trained according to the designed pipeline.
 With the increase of data in the stage \MakeUppercase{\romannumeral1}, we align the batch size with the available computation resources, set to 256 with the learning rate linear scaled to 4e-5.
 In stage \MakeUppercase{\romannumeral2}, we decrease the batch size to 128 together with the learning rate to 2e-5.
-More details can be found at the Appendix.
+More details can be found in the Supplements.